 Our Verdict

-The Birch mattress is another latex hybrid designed with natural and sustainably sourced materials in mind but at a lower price.
+The Birch mattress is another latex hybrid designed with natural and organic materials in mind, but at a lower price.
 Its 11″ design includes an organic cotton cover, 2″ of organic latex (1″ thinner than the Saatva), a pocketed coil unit, and a thin wool base.

-It has a slightly firm feel (7 out of 10 rating) that is perfect for back sleepers.
-This is the sweet spot for most back sleepers as it provides extra support and pushback, especially for heavier bodies.
+It has a slightly firm feel (7 out of 10 rating) that is well suited to many back sleepers.
+This is the sweet spot for most back sleepers as it provides extra support and pushback,

 The Birch offers moderate to slightly minimal sinkage (2.00″) with extremely high bounce (14.91″).
 Its latex foam combined with the coil unit gives this surface an almost trampoline-like feel, which may not be to everyone’s preference.
 However, it is undoubtedly beneficial for sex.